 Axotal Side Effects

-Note: This page contains information about the side effects of aspirin / butalbital.
-Some of the dosage forms included on this document may not apply to the brand name Axotal.
+Note: This document contains side effect information about aspirin / butalbital.
+Some of the dosage forms listed on this page may not apply to the brand name Axotal.

 Endoscopically identifiable gastric mucosal lesions occur in most patients who receive a single dose of aspirin.
 Clinically evident gastrointestinal bleeding has been reported in as many as 3% of treated elderly patients.
 Anorectal ulceration and rectal stenosis have been reported in patients who abuse aspirin-containing rectal suppositories.
 One case-controlled study has suggested that an association between aspirin (and other NSAID) consumption and appendicitis may exist.[Ref]

 Gastrointestinal side effects have been common and have included epigastric distress (in as many as 83% of patients treated with regular aspirin), abdominal discomfort or pain, endoscopically identifiable gastric mucosal lesions, nausea, and vomiting.
 More serious gastrointestinal effects have included hemorrhage, peptic ulcers, perforation, and esophageal ulcerations.

 Renal side effects of aspirin have included reduction in glomerular filtration rate (particularly in patients who are sodium restricted or who exhibit diminished effective arterial blood volume, such as patients with advanced heart failure or cirrhosis), interstitial nephritis, papillary necrosis, elevations in serum creatinine, elevations in blood urea nitrogen, proteinuria, hematuria, and renal failure.[Ref]